Solomon-S/TranslationApp/README.md

 *Configurations:*
 This project uses a configuration file to store the Google API key.
 To set up your local configuration:
 1. Create a `config.properties` file in the `src/main/resources/` directory as a project resource directory
+3. Inculde the following:
+api.key=YourAPIKey123
-3. inculde the following: aapi.key=YourAPIKey123 (replace YourAPIKey123 with your actual api key.
+(replace YourAPIKey123 with your actual api key.
 Note not to include any additional spaces)

 *Note:*
 You may receive a warning about Google Credentials but this can be ignored as it has no inpact on program funcionality.